 Cost is another consideration.
 While many keyboards offer free versions, premium features often require subscription payments.
 Consider whether features like advanced smart replies, tone adjustment, or cloud synchronization are worth the cost for your needs.

 Finally, look for keyboards that are actively developed and updated.
-AI technology is evolving rapidly, and keyboards that aren't regularly improved will quickly fall behind in the quality of their suggestions.
+AI technology is evolving at breakneck speed, and keyboards that aren't regularly improved will quickly fall behind in the quality of their suggestions.
+Check the app's update history—keyboards with monthly or quarterly updates typically offer better performance and incorporate the latest AI advances.

-Yes, but the extent varies by keyboard.
+A: Yes, but the extent varies by keyboard.
 Most AI keyboards learn from your typing patterns and message content to personalize suggestions.
 However, privacy-focused keyboards process this data on your device rather than sending it to cloud servers.
-Always check the privacy policy to understand how your data is being used.
+In 2026, regulatory pressure has pushed most major keyboards to adopt more transparent data practices—always check the privacy policy to understand how your data is being used.

-Generally no, unless you tell them.
-Smart replies from good AI keyboards are designed to match your writing style.
+A: Generally no, unless you tell them.
+Smart replies from good AI keyboards are designed to match your writing style closely.
 However, if you consistently choose generic suggestions without personalizing them, regular contacts might notice a change in your communication style.
+The key is using smart replies as a starting point and adding your personal touch when needed.

-Studies show that smart replies can reduce typing time by 25-30% for routine messages.
-For professionals handling dozens of messages daily, this can translate to saving 30-45 minutes per day.
+A: Recent 2026 studies from Stanford's HCI lab show that smart replies can reduce typing time by 30-35% for routine messages—up from 25-30% in earlier years as the technology improves.
+For professionals handling dozens of messages daily, this can translate to saving 35-50 minutes per day.
 The time savings are most significant for common responses and routine communications.

-Many advanced keyboards allow some customization.
-You can usually influence suggestions by accepting, rejecting, or editing them over time.
-Some keyboards like CleverType also allow you to set preferred tones (formal, casual, friendly) for different apps or contacts.
+A: Yes, many advanced keyboards allow extensive customization.
+You can influence suggestions by accepting, rejecting, or editing them over time.
+Keyboards like CleverType allow you to set preferred tones (formal, casual, friendly, empathetic) for different apps or contacts.
+Some 2026 keyboards even let you create custom suggestion templates for frequently used responses.

-This depends entirely on your keyboard's privacy policy.
-Some keyboards might use this data to improve their systems or even share it with third parties.
-For sensitive communications, consider using a keyboard with strong privacy features or temporarily switching to a basic keyboard without smart features.
+A: This depends entirely on your keyboard's privacy policy.
+Some keyboards might use this data to improve their systems or share it with third parties.
+For sensitive communications, use a keyboard with strong privacy features (look for "on-device processing" or "offline mode").
+Many premium keyboards now offer a "private mode" that disables learning and cloud features temporarily for confidential conversations.